aiked/PlayLego/assign1/as1_readme.txt

 	The library files are located inside /toolchain/arm/lib/*.

 	--4.4
+	- elfsize: Calculates the size of the final binary of firmware to be sent to the brick.
+	- download: It transfers the firmware(.bin) to the brick
+	- %.hex: Transform the ELF file to a .hex file, uses objcopy tool.
+	- %.bin: Transform the ELF file to a .bin file, uses objcopy tool.
+	- %.lss: Creates a lss file from the ELF file.
+The lss contains memory and binary information.
+	- %.sym: Creates a classic symbol table using the ELF file

+	--5.1
+	Our firmware is downloaded for the ARM processor.
+The AVR processor runs the input and output circuits and the buttons on the brick.

+	--5.2
+	Yes, the functionality of the ON/OFF button remains the same.
+	From the NXT Technical overview I can see that buttons are connected only with the AVR Co-Processor.

+	--6.4

+	--6.5

+	--6.6

 	--6.7
 	Volatile is a qualifier that is applied to a variable when it is